 Welcome back to Mrs. Chelsea’s school counseling webpage!
-This is my third year as a school counselor here at Discovery, and I am so excited to be back.
+This is my fourth year as a school counselor here at Discovery, and I am so excited to be back.
 This web page provides you with information about the school counseling program and community resources.

 Discovery Food Pantry:

 Please fill out and submit the Google form below to receive a food bag for your child(ren) or to request a food bag to be sent home with a Discovery dolphin who's in need.
 All submissions will be kept confidential.

 We work with ALL students to encourage a safe school climate of trust and respect.